 Gifts are important, but so are your finances.
 We may like to spend all the money we have (or don’t have) on the people we love, but reality means that we have to keep our finances in mind.
 Here are some ways to save money on gifts.

 Let’s not kid ourselves.
-There is no way to have an extensive gift list and but the perfect gift all on a miniscule budget.
-In order to REALLY save TONS of money on gifts you have to do the following:
+There is no magic way to save money on gifts.
+There is no way to have an extensive gift list and buy the perfect gift, all on a minuscule budget.
+To REALLY save TONS of money on gifts, you have to do the following:

 - Give smaller gifts.

 Those two should be the main focus when trying to cut down on holiday expenses.
 See if you can get anyone in your life to agree on a “no gift exchange” rule.
 Adults are usually more amenable to the “buy fewer gifts” type of agreement.
 Trying it with an 8-year-old will probably backfire.

 We should all reduce the amount of materialism that happens around the holidays.
 But if you are going to disappoint your children for life or cause an irreparable family rift, then you can’t just skip presents or buy something from the dollar store.

 If you need to save money on gifts, don’t do it in a way that will ruin any other part of your life.
 Of course, this all depends on the culture and lifestyle you identify with—so much of what we do is affected by our culture and social circle.